 - Name of university, degree, major(s)/minor(s), expected graduation date

-- Only include GPA if required by the organization, or if it is exceptional
+- Only include GPA if required by the organization

-- Job title, company name, location of position (city, state), dates of experience (month/year -- month/year), job duties, skills demonstrated in position, accomplishments
+- Job title, company name, location (city, state), dates of experience (Month Year - Month Year), job duties, skills demonstrated in position, accomplishments

 What if I have more space?